The spiritual world is not straightforward

 The Lord didn't know the foolish virgins because they did not truly belong to Him.
-They were betrothed or in that state of belief in Jesus I mentioned above, but did not yet confess their belief or they denied the Lord, which means they did not fulfill the New Covenant or broke its terms and so lost their guaranteed place in the Book of Life.
+They were betrothed or in that state of belief in Yeshua - Jesus I mentioned above, but did not yet confess their belief or they denied the Lord, which means they did not fulfill the New Covenant or broke its terms, and so lost their guaranteed place in the Book of Life.

 The unwise virgins, though, were shut out, like Peter would have been, if he never got reinstated into the kingdom and kept from denying the Lord again.
 They would face the Judgment at the second resurrection of the dead, and so be in the place where "there will be weeping and gnashing of teeth," (Matthew 8:12, 13:41-42, 24:51; Luke 13:28; related Matthew 13:47-50, 22:13, 24:42-51, 25:14-30), because they were not truly saved and missed being part of the first resurrection or Rapture - the Lord did not know them, like the unwise virgins.

-Jesus also notes the original people of God, the Jews, will be shut out of the kingdom in the next life if they didn't believe in Him when He said, "but the sons of the kingdom will be cast out into the outer darkness; in that place there will be weeping and gnashing of teeth" (Matthew 8:11-12).
+Christ also notes the original people of God, the Jews, can also be shut out of the kingdom in the next life if they didn't believe in Him when He said, "but the sons of the kingdom will be cast out into the outer darkness; in that place there will be weeping and gnashing of teeth" (Matthew 8:11-12).

-Furthermore, I believe that scripture is talking about God's wedding banquet, since the "outer darkness"
+Furthermore, that scripture goes with God's wedding banquet, since the "outer darkness"

 is also where God's wedding guests are thrown out into if they do not have the right clothes on (Matthew 22:11-13)